dillondesilva/codehelium/README.md

 npm start
 ```
 Library components can then be changed by visiting `src/lib/`, with changes reflected in the development server (from running `npm start`).
 Once complete, send a PR (filled with basic details) to bring your changes into this repo!

+## Additional Notes 📝

+codehelium is great for applications such as:
+- Educational tools requiring users to write code and get feedback
+- Building quick and personalised, web-based IDEs for you to quickly access and test your ideas

+Future work includes:
+- Support importing external Python packages in the editor
+- Ability to code in other languages
+- Controlling editor themes and custom-styling

 ## Support this Project 💛
 Starring this repo, creating issues and sending PRs with useful features/improvements are always appreciated and welcomed!